ArcaneTrickster/git_tutorial_example_app/README.md

 download git from gitscm.com and gitbash is the terminal i used here.

-git commands shown are with $ prefix. your command start after '$' and '//' is for commendd,not part of command.
+git commands shown are with $ prefix. your command start after '$' and '//' is for comments,not part of command.
 -------------------------------------------